Optimal testing in a class of nonregular models: General case

-The idea of the test construction is essentially the same as the benchmark case in Section \ref{sec:bench}.
-The main difference is that $\Pr\{D_{0,\bar{h}}=1\}$ and $\lambda$ are unknown and need to be estimated.
-The asymptotic properties of this NLR test are obtained as follows.
+where $\hat{h}_{n}^{-}=\hat{\lambda}_{n}\log\left(1/\alpha\right)$.
+The idea for constructing this test is essentially the same as that in the benchmark case in Section \ref{sec:bench}.
+The main difference is that $\lambda$ is unknown and needs to be estimated by plugging in the $\sqrt{n}$-consistent estimator $\hat{\lambda}_{n}$.
+The next theorem shows that this test achieves an asymptotic optimality property.